jasondegraw/STADIC/README.md

 * dxanalemma - generate the necessary files for a five phase analysis
 * dxdaylight - simulate the daylight for a space model
-* dxgridmaker - create an analysis grid from input Radiance geometry primitives
+* dxgridmaker - create an analysis grid from Radiance geometry primitives
 * dxleakcheck - test whether a Radiance model represents an enclosed space

 Building